willfindlay/adaptivesec-F2020/journal/07-oct-6th.md

 but not necessarily knowledgeable enough to know better.

 I think the most damning results here are the statistics on user behavioural patterns.
-Basically every measurement is at least somewhat statistically significant to the likelihood of infection.
+Basically every measurement except type of browser is at least somewhat statistically significant to the likelihood of infection.
 I think one would also expect these factors to increase with computer expertise, which explains the weak correlation statistical significance of computer expertise shown in the previous section.
 To re-iterate my earlier point, I still think that once one reaches a certain threshold of expertise these factors are no longer as much of a concern.

 ## Other Project Updates